OpenZWave/python-openzwave/docs/README.rst

         (venvX) pip install python_openzwave --no-cache-dir --install-option="--flavor=git"

-- At last, you can launch pyozw_check:
+- At last, you can launch pyozw_check to test your installation :

    If no usb stick is connected to the machine, launch :